iancookwestgate/freelance-wizard/README.md

 ### Research

-Given my decision to have this fictional website target a travel/remote worker business and demographic, I chose to look at a variety of websites for travel-oriented businesses to see what I could learn.
+Given my decision to have this fictional website target a travel/remote worker business and demographic, I chose to look at a couple of websites for travel-oriented businesses to see what I could learn.

 * First example: https://www.techtravelgeeks.com/